Protestantism: Anabaptism

-Other Protestants
+Other Protestants and movements similar to Protestantism

 There are many other Protestant denominations that do not fit neatly into the mentioned branches, and are far smaller in membership.
 Some groups of individuals who hold basic Protestant tenets identify themselves simply as "Christians" or "born-again Christians".
 They typically distance themselves from the confessionalism or creedalism of other Christian communities by calling themselves "non-denominational" or "evangelical".
 Often founded by individual pastors, they have little affiliation with historic denominations.

 Although Unitarianism developed from the Protestant Reformation, it is excluded from Protestantism due to its Nontrinitarian theological nature.
 Unitarianism has been popular in the region of Transylvania within today's Romania, England, and the United States.
 It originated almost simultaneously in Transylvania and the Polish–Lithuanian Commonwealth.

+Restorationist movements, such as the Stone–Campbell Movement, Swedenborgians, Irvingians, Christadelphians, Mormons, and the Bible Student movement, including Jehovah's Witnesses, have roots in Protestantism; however, in their quest to fully restore the early church, they reject historical creeds and the significance of the Reformation, and many hold to non-Trinitarian theology—which is why many scholars question their classification as Protestant.

-Spiritual Christianity is the group of Russian movements (Doukhobors and others), so-called folk Protestants.
+Spiritual Christianity is the group of Russian movements (Doukhobors, Molokans and others), so-called folk Protestants.
 Their origins are varied: some were influenced by western Protestants, others from disgust of the behavior of official Orthodox priests.

 Messianic Judaism is a movement of the Jews and non-Jews, which arose in the 1960s within Evangelical Protestantism and absorbed elements of the messianic traditions in Judaism.